sjfricke/Tango-C-NDK-Tutorial/Section_04_Project/Tutorials/Chapter_10.md

 to `version`
 * We then can compare the version with a minimum version we have set to prevent people with outdated Tango to use our application
 	* Note I have yet to find anywhere online what core version are needed to use features, but I figure this is for future ground breaking changes they might add one day.
-	* Currently I am running verison 16016 as of writing this tutorial
+	* Currently I am running version 16016 as of writing this tutorial

 ### void Tango_NDK_Tutorial::OnTangoServiceConnected
 This is where we do all of our *setup* and get Tango up and running

 * First we need to just run `TangoService_setBinder(env, iBinder)` which will take the `JNIEnv* env, jobject iBinder` values passed in
 	* This is how Tango takes in the `IBinder service` value we created in our Java MainActivity.
-	* This right here will link the Tango service and we can techinically begin using it if it returns `TANGO_SUCCESS`
+	* This right here will link the Tango service and we can technically begin using it if it returns `TANGO_SUCCESS`

 * Next we need to setup our `TangoConfig tango_config_` value.
 * Tango comes with many different API features and it would be wasteful to turn them all on if we are not using them all.
 To save power and processing we tell Tango which feature we want to use in our TangoConfig value